AlejandroPinto5/JesusEucarist-aSchool/README.md

 # JesusEucaristiaSchool

 Data and Google Collab notebook with analysis of physics mock tests results of tenth and eleventh grade of Jesus Eucaristía school.
+The analysis examined the performance of high school students in the area of physics at Jesús Eucaristia School in the year 2021.
+The data included scores from 5 tests, which were used to prepare students for the Colombian scholastic aptitude test (ICFES).
+The report presented measures of central tendency (mean, median, and mode) for each course on each test, as well as a histogram of the distribution of scores.
+Overall, the analysis report provides valuable insights into the performance of high school students in physics and can inform future improvements to the physics program at Jesús Eucaristia School.